solana-nft-programs/staking-ui/README.md

   }
 ```

-There are two types of reward distribution (RewardDistributionKind) with Cardinal Staking.
+There are two types of reward distribution (RewardDistributionKind) with  Staking.

 1. **Mint** - give mint authority of your reward token to the stake pool so the pool can mint on demand
 2. **Treasury** - transfer reward tokens from your wallet to the stake pool, top-up the stake pool treasury balance whenever needed.

 ## Environments

 The program and related UIs are deployed on Solana mainnet-beta and devnet.
 By default the UI will point to mainnet.
-You can ovverride this by using `?cluster=devnet` in the URL or navigating to https://dev-stake.cardinal.so.
+You can ovverride this by using `?cluster=devnet` in the URL or navigating to https://dev-stake.host.so.
 All configuration is scoped to that environment, and no data including pools, reward distributors, tokens, NFTs or sol will be carried over from mainnet to devnet and vice-versa.

 ## Customizing your Stake Pool

-In order to easily access your stake pool, airdrop NFTs on devnet for your specific collection and get a stake.cardinal.so/[projectName] url, you'll need to create a Stake Pool metadata object.
+In order to easily access your stake pool, airdrop NFTs on devnet for your specific collection and get a stake.host.so/[projectName] url, you'll need to create a Stake Pool metadata object.
 NOTE if you specified a verified creator in a devnet pool, airdropped NFTs will not be allowed into that pool because your creator will not be verified.

 ```typescript
 export type StakePoolMetadata = {